 Information and Communication Standards

-• RBC Insurance has ensured that existing processes for receiving and responding to feedback are accessible to people with disabilities by providing or arranging for the provision of accessible formats and communication supports upon request.
+• RBC Insurance has ensured that existing processes for receiving and responding to feedback are accessible to persons with disabilities by providing or arranging for the provision of accessible formats and communication supports upon request.

-• We provide such accessible formats and communication in a timely manner that takes into account the person’s accessibility needs due to disability.
+• We provide other such accessible formats and communication in a timely manner that takes into account the person’s accessibility needs due to disability.

-• We provide such accessible formats and communication at a cost that is no more than the regular cost charged to other persons.
+• We provide other such accessible formats and communication at a cost that is no more than the regular cost charged to other persons.

-Accessible Websites and Web Content
+Accessible Applications and Web Content

-RBC Insurance has taken the following steps to make all internet websites and web content conform with WCAG 2.0, Level AA, except where meeting such requirements was not practicable, to meet accessibility requirements under the Accessibility for Ontarians with Disabilities Act (Integrated Accessibility Standards):
+RBC Insurance is committed to ensuring our internet applications or websites and web content conform with current Web Content Accessibility Guidelines (WCAG 2.1 AA, or higher), except where meeting such requirements is not practicable, to meet digital accessibility requirements under Accessibility for Manitobans Act (Accessible Information and Communication Standard Regulation):

 • We have posted resources on our Intranet for employees and contract workers to use in order to meet this requirement.

-• We have ensured that all employees and contract workers involved in the development of our internet web sites and web content are aware of and have access to developer guidelines and best practices for meeting this requirement.
+• We have ensured that all employees and contract workers involved in the development of our internet websites and web content are aware of and have access to developer guidelines and best practices for meeting this requirement.

-• We have ensured that all employees and contract workers involved in the testing of our internet web sites and web content are aware of and have access to the testing guidelines and best practices for meeting this requirement.
+• We have ensured that all employees and contract workers involved in the testing of our internet websites and web content are aware of and have access to the testing guidelines and best practices for meeting this requirement.

 Self-Service Kiosks

-• RBC has reviewed all locations and confirmed that Kiosks are not in use at this time.
+• RBC has reviewed all locations and confirmed that kiosks are not in use at this time.

-• Accessibility questions pertaining to the accommodation of persons with disabilities are available for inclusion in Request For Information (RFI) and Request For Proposal (RFP) procurement templates.
+• Accessibility questions pertaining to the accommodation of persons with disabilities are available for inclusion in Request for Information (RFI) and Request For Proposal (RFP) procurement templates.

-Temporary Disruption
+Temporary Disruptions

 • Review temporary disruption plan to assess where improvements can be made to ensure an effective application of any temporary disruption process.

-Employment Standards
+Employment Standards – Recruitment

 • Our accommodations policies will be reviewed on a regular basis for any updates required to the process, as needed.